 However, with the advent of the “new age,” which entails more remote working, increased reliance on cloud computing, and increasingly distributed environments.
 RDP became stretched for usage scenarios far beyond what was initially intended.
 Numerous threat and hacking research reports over the past 18 months have shown that misuse of RDP contributes to the successful dissemination of ransomware and other cyberattacks.
 Today we’ll explore RDP and how it works, RDP security risks, and RDP security recommendations.

-How Does RDP work?
+How Does Remote Desktop Protocol work?

-The Remote Desktop Protocol uses a single TCP/IP port to establish a connection (3389 by default).
+RDP uses a single TCP/IP port to establish a connection (3389 by default).
 It is derived from the T.128 application sharing protocol.
 Typically, all traffic is point-to-point, encrypted, and contains all data for efficient remote transmission and handling of the entire user experience with various failure mechanisms.
 Tolerance, authentication, and even support for multiple monitors.

 All this is done without using HDMI, USB, or other cables.
 However, it works fine over Wi-Fi and even over the cellular network if TCP/IP is available.
 In addition to the advantages, this technology has a disadvantage.
 Because port 3389 is open, attackers have the potential to penetrate the network directly, bypassing the firewall.
 For example, suppose you’re familiar with using Citrix Server or Microsoft Windows Terminal Services.
-In that case, you probably use RDP all the time – and may not even be aware of it – using the Remote Desktop (RD) Gateway approach or RD Web Access. which shares similar risks.
+In that case, you probably use Remote Desktop Protocol all the time – and may not even be aware of it – using the Remote Desktop (RD) Gateway approach or RD Web Access. which shares similar risks.

-Common RDP Use Cases
+Common Remote Desktop Protocol Use Cases

 - Providing a virtual desktop interface (VDI) to (or in) the cloud using a shared office environment (SOE) for employees or contractors.